 A Smart contract’s interaction with other smart contracts in the same ledger (intra-ledger) - Smart contracts within the same ledger can call each other without any need of harmonization because they all use the same ledger type.
 The only consideration here is that if an execution of a smart contract is dependent on another smart contract, they must be sequential such that an execution is not started until the previous execution is completed and its results are recorded.
 The reason for that sequence is that the results of the previous executions may later be used as inputs for the next contract in the chain.

 A Smart contract’s interaction with smart contracts in other ledgers (inter-ledger) – A smart contract may send execution results to another ledger, but the smart contract should have correct access rights to the other ledger.
 Moreover, both of the ledgers may have different and incompatible data formats which should be addressed.
-PDL inter-ledger interoperability is discussed in detail in clause xx of PDL-006.
+PDL inter-ledger interoperability is discussed in detail in PDL-006.

 Scalability